 Since then, the organization has continued to be at the side of America’s service members and their families – from the front lines of World War II to today.

 -This article was originally published in 2020.
-It has been refreshed for 2021.
+It has been edited in 2022.

 More Stories Like This

 History Explains Why the U.S. Marks VJ Day as September 2, 1945, Instead of August 15, 1945

 August 14.
 August 15.
 September 2.
 September 3.
 In most countries around the world, depending where you are, one of these four days is recognized as VJ Day, for Victory over Japan Day, or VP Day, for Victory in Pacific Day.